felwal-edu/dh2642-flowerfield/README.md

   - `app.js`.
 Defines the base HTML to be injected into `index.html`.
 It uses router links to show the right page.

+  - `homeView.js`.
+Welcomes and onboards the user.

+  - `signupView.js`.
+Let's the user register an account on the website.

+  - `loginView.js`.
+Let's the user log in to the website.

+  - `uploadView.js`.
+Allows for uploading of an image to be classified as a specific plant via Plant.id's API.
+You can then add it to your collection.

   - `collectionView.js`.
 Displays the user's collected plants, sorted by name and grouped by genus.

   - `detailView.js`.
 Used in `collectionView.js`.
 Displays a selected plant in the collection as an overlay, showing some additional information about the plant via the Wikipedia API.

+  - `profileView.js`.
+Displays the user's information, including email, XP, rank and username.
+Also let's the user log out.

+  - `toolbarView.js`.
+Used in `collectionPresenter.js`.
+Displays a toolbar at the top of the collection page, allowing for some filtering actions.

+  - `searchView.js`.
+Used in `toolbarView.js`.
+Displays a search bar in the toolbar - allowing users to search for plants in their collections.

+  - `sortView.js`.
+Used in `toolBarView.js`.
+Displays a dropdown menu in the toolbar - allowing users to sort their plants in the collections.

   - `dialogView.js`.
 Displays a classic dialog, with title, message and buttons.

+  - `loadingView.js`.
+Displays an ("optically") centered loading progress bar.
+Takes a prop for making it linear instead of circular.

   - `emptyPageView.js`.
 Used in `collectionPresenter.js`.
 Displays a empty page for users with nothing in their collections.

   - `errorView.js`.
 Displays a 404-page if trying to navigate to a route that does not exist.
 Contains a button that direct user back to home page.

-  - `homeView.js`.
-Welcomes and onboards the user.

-  - `loadingView.js`.
-Displays an ("optically") centered loading progress bar.
-Takes a prop for making it linear instead of circular.

-  - `loginView.js`.
-Let's the user log in to the website.

-  - `profileView.js`.
-Displays the user's information, including email, XP, rank and username.
-Also let's the user log out.

   - `promiseNoData.js`.
 A function that notifies in a callback when it changes something in the promise state.

-  - `searchView.js`.
-Used in `toolBarView.js`.
-Displays a search bar in the toolbar - allowing users to search for plants in their collections.

-  - `signupView.js`.
-Let's the user register an account on the website.

-  - `sortView.js`.
-Used in `toolBarView.js`.
-Displays a dropdown menu in the toolbar - allowing users to sort their plants in the collections.

-  - `toolBarView.js`.
-Used in `collectionPresenter.js`.
-Displays a toolbar at the top of the collection page, allowing for some filtering actions.

-  - `uploadView.js`.
-Allows for uploading of an image to be classified as a specific plant via Plant.id's API.
-You can then add it to your collection.

 - presenters/

+  - `homePresenter.js`.
+Presents homeView.

+  - `signupPresenter.js`.
+Presents signupView.

+  - `loginPresenter.js`.
+Presents loginView.

+  - `uploadPresenter.js`.
+Presents uploadView.

   - `collectionPresenter.js`.
 Presents collectionView.

   - `detailPresenter.js`.
 Presents detailView.

+  - `profilePresenter.js`.
+Presents profileView.

   - `errorPresenter.js`.
 Presents errorView.

-  - `homePresenter.js`.
-Presents homeView.

-  - `loginPresenter.js`.
-Presents loginView.

-  - `profilePresenter.js`.
-Presents profileView.

-  - `signupPresenter.js`.
-Presents signupView.

-  - `uploadPresenter.js`.
-Presents uploadView.

 - network/